tinyapps.org / blog / 2003

 "The latest Windows version is 76k, runs in Windows 95 or later, and the source is available under the GPL license.
 It doesn't require any additional files except a Mac Plus ROM image (so it can be legally used only by those who own a Mac Plus) and a Macintosh disk image to boot from.

-"It does not require installation (except for expanding the zip archive), it does not not create any files, or modify files
+"It does not require installation (except for expanding the zip archive), it does not create any files, or modify files

 (except for the disk images mounted with it), and as of the 1.0.0 version doesn't write to the registry.